ericbanzuzi/Thesis-DL-LC/weights/models_weights.md

 # Trained Models

-**Info:** This file provides a link to the trained models and their weights.  cripts used to begin generating Kurt's training data.
-These scripts should be utilized in conjunction with passive listening.
-Ensure that Kurt correctly identifies you as the user.
+**Info:** This file provides a link to the trained models and their weights.

 **Models:** All the trained models and their results can be found in [Google Drive](https://drive.google.com/drive/folders/1xrU92HZb4FoEOAKZw2ILF2h9hZiaqxma?usp=sharing).